Best Memory Card for Canon EOS Rebel T6s

 ✓ Free Shipping · ✓ Easy Returns · ✓ Secure Checkout

-Buying Guide: How to Choose a Memory Card for the T6s
+Buying Guide: How to Choose a Memory Card for Your T6s

 Key Factors

-• Write Speed: Look for at least 90MB/s to prevent the camera buffer from locking up during bursts.
+• Write Speed: Look for cards with at least 60-90MB/s write speeds to handle the 5fps burst mode.

 Comparison Table